Mesterne/BEAST/README.md

-# 🐉 BEAST: Benchmarking Enhanced Analysis of Shifting Time Series
+# 🐉 BEASTS: Benchmarking Enhanced Analysis of Shifting Time Series

 Welcome to **BEAST**!
 This powerful tool leverages a database of existing multivariate time series to generate new, realistic time series.
 By simulating distribution shifts, BEAST helps assess model robustness and ensures forecasting models improve after retraining.